 What is your typical work progression?

-Amos, the company president, will work directly with you through the ICA, Design and Budget stages to capture your design vision.
-Upon project agreement, the design will be reviewed in-office and a craftsman will travel to your site to perform accurate measurements, discuss pertinent details and get a feel for the project’s installation.
+Amos, the president of Compass Ironworks, will work directly with you through the ICA, design and budget stages to capture your design vision.
+Upon project agreement, the design will be reviewed in-office and a craftsman will travel to your site to perform accurate measurements, discuss pertinent details, and get a feel for the project’s installation.
 He will then be responsible for creating the work.
 This same craftsman oversees pretreatment and powder-coat and is in charge of the installation.
-This system works well for direct dialogue and collaboration with your craftsman, similar to the care you might expect from a one man shop.
-Though our craftsman has the resources and knowledge that a large shop can offer: the best value to clients from a wide range of equipment, expertise, finish options and longevity.
-If any challenges arise, Amos is always on hand to assure the job is completed to your satisfaction.
+This system works well for direct dialogue and collaboration with your craftsman, similar to the care you might expect from a one-man shop but with the resources and knowledge that a large shop can offer — providing the best value, from a wide range of equipment and expertise, to finish options and longevity.
+If any challenges arise, Amos is always on hand to ensure the job is completed to your satisfaction.

-Yes, we have extensive experience in replicating projects from photos or from projects that were done more than a hundred years ago.
+Yes, we have extensive experience in replicating projects from photos or projects that were done more than 100 years ago.
 We even replicated a project from England that dated to 1861, and from Italy from 1742.
 If you know what you like, that is a great start!